-Currently there is no way to definitively diagnose dementia with Lewy bodies, which can only be done with certainty by a brain autopsy after death.
+Currently there is no way of definitively diagnosing dementia with Lewy bodies, which can only be done with certainty by a brain autopsy after death.
 As a result dementia with Lewy bodies is often misdiagnosed.

-However in June 2017, the International Dementia with Lewy Bodies Consortium, published updated diagnostic criteria, which clearly defines the clinical features and diagnostic bio markers (e.g. brain scans to detect biological signs of disease) to help add greater weight to a probable / possible diagnosis – leading the effort was Prof Ian McKeith of Newcastle University and members of the LBDA’s Scientific Advisory Council.
+However in June 2017, the International Dementia with Lewy Bodies Consortium, published updated diagnostic criteria, called the Consensus Guidelines to help add greater weight to a probable / possible diagnosis.

-Revised criteria for the clinical diagnosis of probable/possible dementia with Lewy bodies
+New criteria for diagnosing dementia with Lewy bodies

 - Fluctuating cognition (awareness and concentration).